 Step 6: Final Proof, Contract and Payment

-Courtney Callahan will send you a final proof for you to review, sign off on and then collect the remaining 50%.
+CCP will send you a final proof for you to review, sign off on and then collect the remaining 50% (Illinois sales tax will be applied to orders within Illinois.).
 Payment may be sent via check (preferred) or Pay Pal.

 Step 7: Order Production